-2.3.1 ELNO prices for services to subscribers
+2.4.1 ELNO prices for services to subscribers

 ELNOs currently set their own fees, and are obliged to do so "according to a publicly available, equitable and transparent pricing policy".
 From 25 February 2019, ELNOs' pricing became subject to some pricing controls via Australian Registrars' National Electronic Conveyancing Council's (ARNECC's) Model Operating Requirements Version 5, including an annual Consumer Price Index (CPI) cap on price increases.
-In NSW, the Conditions of Approval cap the annual price increase for ELNOs at CPI minus X, with X set each year by the Registrar General.
-The Registrar General has set X to zero for 2018-19.5
+In NSW, the Conditions of Approval cap the annual price increase for ELNOs at CPI minus 'Factor', with the Factor set each year by the Registrar General.
+The Registrar General set the Factor to zero for 2018-19 and 2019-20.6

 ELNOs currently charge a Transaction Service Fee to the participant subscribers in a transaction, who factor this cost into running their business.
 Solicitors, conveyancers and financial institutions operate in competitive markets so their fees to their clients for conveyancing services are not within the scope of this review.
-PEXA also charges subscribers a fee for providing more than one digital certificate to allow secure access to their ELN, while it is not known whether Sympli will also charge its subscribers a similar fee.
+PEXA also charges subscribers a fee for providing more than one digital certificate to allow subscribers to securely sign documents, while it is not known whether Sympli will also charge its subscribers a similar fee.7

-The results of our review of ELNO's pricing are detailed in Chapter 5.
+The results of our review of ELNOs' pricing are detailed in Chapter 5.

-2.3.2 Land registry prices for services to ELNOs
+2.4.2 Land registry prices for services to ELNOs